myrual/mixin-network-snapshot-golang/README.md

 If your order is valued about 1 USD, that means client need to deposit about 10 XLM, or 0.17 EOS.

 #### Create charge
-To accept bitcoin or eos payment, developer need to call localhost:8080/payment by http POST,  with parameter in body.
-An unique string, a callback url and an expired timer should be in body.
-The unique string can be anything like uuid.
-Callback url will be visited by the program when your client paid to you.
-The callback mechanism will be expired if 60 minutes if you give expiredafter 60, the callback will always work if expiredafter is ZERO.
+To accept bitcoin or eos payment, developer need to call localhost:8080/charges by http POST,  with parameter in body.

 POST /charges